turbinenreiter/MicroPythonSmallSats/text/Background.md

 standard library [@upy].
 The source code is published under the permissive MIT license.

 The CPython interpreter for the UNIX platform has a size of about 4.7 MB, the MicroPython equivalent has 0.5 MB.
 CPython’s start-up memory usage is approximately 100 kB, MicroPythons is 20 kB.
 Similarly, in CPython object size is large – a simple integer takes 24 bytes in comparison to 4 bytes for 32-bit architectures in MicroPython.
 Some of this size savings come from the reduced subset of the Python standard library, which also shows a path for further size reduction.
 MicroPython can be configured at compile time, making it possible to strip out unused parts to reduce the size.
 Furthermore, the byte-code compiler and the byte-code virtual machine can be separated, so only the size of the byte-code interpreter is relevant to the system.
 For space systems, the split of byte-code compiler and byte-code interpreter also reduces the amount of software that has to be flight approved, as only the interpreter would run on the spacecraft.

 The MicroPython port for microcontroller architectures has an even lower storage and memory footprint: 256 kB of storage and 32 kB of memory are sufficient to run non-trivial programs.

+The ESA project of porting MicroPython to the LEON platform performed by George Robotics Ltd. [@ESAupy] has shown that the implementation can run on hardware designed for space.
+During this project, several improvements were made that further aid the fitness of MicroPython for space applications:

+* the above mentioned separation of bytecode-compiler and interpreter, including the creation of a MicroPython cross compiler that allows to compile MicroPython code on a developer machine that can be deployed on the target machine
+* optimizations to reduce the use of the dynamic heap memory, allowing to run programs with a locked heap to ensure a program is deterministic
+* integration of MicroPython with RTEMS, a real time operating system used by ESA

+Given the work done by ESA this thesis focuses on an language evaluation under practical conditions, emphasizing the usability of the language and tools.

 ## Programming Language Evaluation